François-Joseph Chaussegros de Léry

 Général François-Joseph d'Estienne Chaussegros de Léry (9 September 1754 - 5 September 1824) was the Canadian Engineer-in-Chief of Napoleon's Armies and Commander-in-Chief of Napoleon's Armies in the Netherlands.
 On his death, his name was on the list of officers being considered to fill the position of Marshal of France.
-He was created a Baron d'Empire and on the restoration of Louis XVIII of France he was created Vicomte de Léry and given the Grand Cross of the Legion of Honour.
+He was created a Baron d'Empire and on the restoration of Louis XVIII he was created Vicomte de Léry and given the Grand Cross of the Legion of Honour.
 He is one of the 660 personalities whose names are engraved on the Arc de Triomphe at Paris.

 Early life

 Born 1754 at Quebec City, he was one of the eighteen children of The Hon.
 Gaspard-Joseph Chaussegros de Léry (1721-1797) and his wife Louise, daughter of François Martel de Brouague (1692-1761), Commandant of the Coast of Labrador, and niece of Louis-Philippe Mariauchau d'Esgly, 8th Bishop of Quebec.
 In 1763, his parents were the first French Canadian couple to be presented to the English Court, drawing the compliment from King George III that if all Canadian ladies resembled his mother, Mme de Léry, then his father had made une belle conquete.

 He came from a notable Québécois family: He was a grandson of Gaspard-Joseph Chaussegros de Léry (1682-1756) and a nephew of the Marquis de Lotbinière.
 He was a brother of The Hon.
 Louis-René Chaussegros de Léry, The Hon.
 Charles-Étienne Chaussegros de Léry and Mme.
 Jacques-Philippe Saveuse de Beaujeu.